Corruption of the basic sign list of Egyptian hieroglyphs in Unicode 16

 U+130E8 kEH_Desc A jackal, standing, tail down (E17), on top of a standard used for the carrying of religious symbols, with an uraeus and SdSd-pretuberance at the front of the standard, with a mace (T3) written horizontally over the vertical pole of the standard.

 The Unicode 5.2 form did not have the uraeus.
 The Database justifies adding the uraeus by the observation that many occurrences have a uraeus, calling this "correcting" of the glyph.
 I don't think the word "correcting" is appropriate if occurrences without uraeus exist, and then the glyph without uraeus would not be incorrect per se.
-Nonetheless this change to the glyph may cause relatively little disruption, provided no one will now consider introducing a new code point for the original form without uraeus.
+Nonetheless this change to the glyph may cause relatively little disruption, provided no one will now consider introducing a new code point for the original form without uraeus, as this would create yet another case of a misplaced sign, which is to be avoided at all costs.

 This identifies a major shortcoming of the kEH_Desc descriptions: a description describes a single 'representative' token that the philologists happened to find, down to minute detail.
 The new UniKemet also typically lists only the one function of that one token.
 But this fails to capture the type.
 For example, if in the future the intention is that U+130E8 can be used for the sign with uraeus and the sign without uraeus, then currently no documentation exists that expresses this intention.
-In this sense, this is a step back from the documentation in GEG, which, by being less overspecific about appearance of signs, made it clear to encoders that signs could be used for a range of graphical variants.
+In this sense, this is a step back from the documentation in GEG, which, by being less overspecific about appearances of signs, avoided the suggestion that signs could only be used for tokens with narrowly defined graphical attributes.

 U+130F3 kEH_Desc A basket with four pieces of grain or fruit (M39) in front of an oryx, standing (E28), on top of a parcel of land with irrigation ditches (N24).